DataFire/Integrations/integrations/generated/azure_monitor_actiongroups_api/README.md

 * output [ActionGroupResource](#actiongroupresource)

 ### ActionGroups_EnableReceiver
 Enable a receiver in an action group.
 This changes the receiver's status from Disabled to Enabled.
+This operation is only supported for Email or SMS receivers.

 ```js